 The history of KLINGER

-Discover the history of KLINGER: Your industry partner for the leakage-free transport of liquids & gas since 1886
+Discover the history of KLINGER: Your industry partner for the leakage-free transport of fluids & gas since 1886.

 As the son of a building constructor, Richard Klinger loved technological progress and engineering: as a boy, he was already a tinkerer, going on to study Mechanical Engineering in Vienna.
 In 1886, he founded a workshop, thus laying the foundation for the Klinger family’s industrial activities.
 Today, more than 130 years later, KLINGER is represented by 45 operating companies in over 60 countries worldwide.